revsystem/sample-automatic-sync-for-bedrock-knowledge-bases/README-SAM.md

    - Check the Amazon CloudWatch dashboard created by the stack
    - The URL will be in the Outputs section of your AWS CloudFormation stack

-3. **Check for batch processing**:
+3. **Check the sync workflow**:
-   - If you uploaded fewer than the batch threshold (default 50), the system will wait
-   - You can either:
-     - Upload more files to reach the threshold
-     - Wait for the time threshold (default 30 minutes) to trigger processing
+   - Check the AWS Step Functions execution history in the AWS Console
+   - Verify the ingestion job completed successfully in the Amazon Bedrock console

 4. **Verify Knowledge Base synchronization**:
    - After the sync job completes, check your Amazon Bedrock knowledge base